utah-cs4470-sp25/class/spec.md

 fashion.
 There are no unsigned types or operators.

 Integer division is defined to wrap to zero.
 Integer modulus is defined so that `a` and `a % b` have the same sign.
-Division by or modulo zero is an error.
-(This matches the x86\_64 `idiv` instruction.)
+Integer division or modulus by zero is an error.
+This matches the x86\_64 `idiv` instruction.
-TODO integer => error
+(Float division or modulus by zero returns `NaN`.)

-Don't implement your own version of the modulus operator on floats!
+Do not implement your own version of the modulus operator on floats!
-Use the C standard library's `fmod` operation, or your chosen language's equivalent.[1]
+Use the C standard library's `fmod` operation, or your chosen language's equivalent.

-TODO
-[1]: Python's modulus operator is different: do not use it!
-Python's
-    `math.fmod` is closer, but you must check for a zero right-hand side and return `NaN` instead of throwing an exception.
+(Python's default modulus operator is wrong for JPL.
+Python's `math.fmod` is closer, but you must check for a zero right-hand side and return `NaN` instead of throwing an exception.)

 Keep in mind that a number of interesting floating point values exist, such as -0, inf, and NaN.
 Operations on these values should follow standard IEEE 754 semantics: `inf + 1.0 = inf`, and `0.0 / 0.0 = NaN`.
-Floating point instructions should generally give you the desired behavior for free, it is built into the FP hardware unit.
+Floating point instructions should generally give you the desired behavior for free, thanks to the FP hardware unit.

-Comparisons, which take either two integer subexpressions or two float subexpressions, and yield Booleans:
+Comparisons take either two integer subexpressions or two float subexpressions and yield Booleans:

 ```
 expr : <expr> < <expr>